ucfopen/Materia-Docs/_v11_developers/widget-developer-guide.md

 ## The Player

-A widget player is just an html page.
-You can place whatever you like on the page like graphics, Javascript, Flash, Unity, whatever.
+A widget player is just another small, relatively self-contained web application.
+It can contain static or dynamic content and can be written in just about any front-end framework - or none at all.
 To load content and save scores, you'll need to load a javascript file, `materia.enginecore.js`.
 The Engine Core abstracts communicating with Materia into a simple API.

 Here's an empty player.html file: